-Assault in the Second Degree
+Assault in the Second Degree: NY Penal Law 120.05

-Not as common as Assault in the Third Degree (New York Penal Law 120.00), Assault in the Second Degree (New York Penal Law 120.05), is a significantly more serious felony crime punishable by up to seven years in state prison.
-Like the lower level of Assault, Second Degree Assault has many nuances, distinct subsections and a significant amount of legal decisions that impact how your New York criminal lawyer will not only analyze the case against you, but implement a viable defense.
-The following are some of the main or most commonly prosecuted sections of Assault in the Second Degree throughout New York City (Manhattan, Brooklyn, Queens and the Bronx – as well as the numerous counties making up the Hudson Valley –Westchester, Rockland, Putnam, Dutchess and Orange.Assault in the Second Degree: NY PL 120.05(1)
+Like the lower level of Assault, Second Degree Assault has many nuances, distinct subsections and a significant amount of legal decisions that impact how your New York Assault lawyer will not only analyze the case against you, but implement a viable and the best defense.
+The following are some of the more commonly prosecuted sections of Assault in the Second Degree throughout New York City – Manhattan, Brooklyn, Queens and the Bronx – as well as the numerous counties making up the Hudson Valley –Westchester, Rockland, Putnam, Dutchess and Orange.Assault in the Second Degree: NY Penal Law 120.05(1)

 You are guilty of Assault in the Second Degree, NY Penal Law 120.05(1), if you have the intent to cause serious physical injury to someone and actually cause serious physical to that person or another person.
 It is imperative to note that “serious physical injury” is a term defined in the New York Penal Law.
-It is likely that an eye so swollen shut that you can’t see for a couple of days or even a fracture to the nose is not a sufficient injury.
-This type of injury would likely be sufficient to only satisfy the elements of Assault in the Third Degree, the burden upon the District Attorney is far greater and requires any injury that, for example, causes a long term protracted health issue to reach the threshold for this subsection of Second Degree Assault.
+It is likely that an eye so swollen shut that you can’t see for a couple of days or even a fracture to the nose is not a sufficient injury for classification as “serious.”
+While such injuries would undoubtedly fulfill the elements of Assault in the Third Degree, the burden upon the District Attorney is far greater and requires any injury that, for example, causes a long term protracted health issue to reach the threshold for this subsection of Second Degree Assault.

 Only a fraction of the many different subsections of Assault in the Second Degree, the above three subsections are the most commonly prosecuted by Assistant District Attorneys but by no means all of them.
 Because there are many legal definitions and legal decisions defining the scope and nature of these crimes, it is critical to vet your case and facts with an experienced New York criminal defense attorney.
-The former Manhattan prosecutors and New York criminal lawyers at Crotty Saland PC are armed with the practical experience and knowledge to defend our clients against an Assault allegation.
+Equally important, regardless of the subsection you face, failure to implement the best defense will without question cause you direct and collateral damage of grave proportions.

-Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312–7129 or contact us online today
+Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312–7129 or contact us online today.